Calis Beach and Fethiye Turkey Discussion Forum

 All reminds me of Wilf McGuinness - but you youngsters won't know what I am talking about :D

-Saints Makems, go marching on lol
+Oh when the Saints Makems, go marching on lol

 It was the Black Cats, good game and I note M.U. are playing with a distinct lack of confidence.
 Fergie, Charlton and Robson all sitting together did not look happy at all.
 However, I have an idea M.U. will beat Sunderland on the second leg at Old Trafford.